Disploy/disploy/packages/disploy/README.md

 > Disploy does not come included with a "server", that's up to you to implement.
 We have a [guide](https://disploy.dev/docs/Reference/framework-less/) showcasing you how to do so with Express (Node.js) and Deno's inbuilt server.

-In this readme, we have supplied you with a more slimmed-down guide on usage with Next.js as your server.
+This is a slimmed-down guide to using Disploy with Next.js as your server.

 ### Usage with Next.js